 - You have to know your hair category to give it the right treatment.

-- In addition to making it damp, consider using hair foods such as conditioners and organic oils to increase the nutrient base.
+- In addition to making it damp, consider using the base nutrients such as conditioners and organic oils.

 HOW TO USE BABY POWDER AS DRY SHAMPOO?